Your Family Ski Trip Checklist

 Ski School or Lessons and other Child Care options

 Skiing is a lifelong sport and skill your family can enjoy for years to come.
 The natural beauty and uninterrupted family time are unmatched.
 Like swimming or riding a bike there is a learning curve at the beginning.
-Private Ski lessons or ski school days can help advance ability by leaps and bounds in a remarkably short period of time.
-Most resorts have a school school program with a variety of lesson options.
+Private Ski lessons or ski school days can help advance ability by leaps and bounds in a short period of time.
+Most resorts have a ski school program with a variety of lesson options.

-Ski school is usually a half or full day group lesson.
-Kids are usually grouped by ability but programs are usually open to sibling or fiend request.
-Kids will learn the basics ski concepts: stopping, speed control, getting up when they fall and getting on and off different types of lifts.
-Younger children and first time skiers will usually stay in a dedicated area for novice skiers where they can safely learn.
+Younger children and first time skiers will usually stay in a dedicated area (the bunny slope) where novice skiers where they can safely learn.
 Older or more experienced skiers will venture out onto other slopes to get a broader experience.
 Full day ski school can include lunch or a hot chocolate break as well as games and other activities.
 Ski school can also doubles as childcare so that parents can enjoy skiing at their pace.
 Ski school is usually an all inclusive activity (food, snacks, water, etc).
 Kids might want to take a little cash, a lip balm with SP,F and tissues in their pocket.

 Private Lessons are a great options for individuals or families that want more attention and instruction.
 Lessons can usually be arranged for half or full days.
 Even for competent adult skiers lessons are great to increase skill and safely on the slopes.